stangri/docs.openwrt.melmac.net/pbr/README.md

 -   can only reload policies on service reload (it does not reload the network-related parts).
 -   implements the new `secure_reload` option to kill all traffic during the service start/restart/reload.
 -   only supports OpenWrt 21.02 and newer
+-   supports fw4 and nft/nft sets (and dnsmasq nft set support) on OpenWrt 22.03
+-   chain names in config file should be in lower case, not upper case

 ### A Word About Migrating from `vpn-policy-routing`